 Lifting of Suspension: Where conditions are placed upon a student’s return, those conditions must be certified as fully completed before the student will be eligible to register for a future semester.
+The completion/fulfillment of conditions shall be verified and approved by Associate Dean of Student Affairs or their designee.
 A suspended student, upon return to campus, will be on automatic disciplinary probation for either a designated period of time, identified at the time the original sanction is issued, or until graduation from RUSM.

-Expulsion.
-Expulsion means permanent termination of student status.
-An expelled student is no longer permitted to attend RUSM or any of its affiliated institutions.
-A student expelled on disciplinary grounds is not eligible for re- admission.
+Non-Academic Dismissal: Non-academic dismissal means permanent termination of student status.
+A dismissed student is no longer permitted to attend RUSM or any of its affiliated institutions.
+A student dismissed on disciplinary grounds is not eligible for re- admission.

 Records of Sanctions

 Any sanctions imposed are recorded in the student’s disciplinary file, and, where appropriate, also noted in permanent educational records.
-Information regarding probations, suspensions and expulsions are readily available to RUSM officials as needed to assure administrative compliance with those sanctions.
+Information regarding probations, suspensions and non-academic dismissal are readily available to RUSM officials as needed to assure administrative compliance with those sanctions.

 In the event a student withdraws or is dismissed prior to the disposition of a disciplinary action, documentation of a pending disciplinary case without final determination will be included as part of the student’s educational record.

 Notifications during Suspensions/Non-Academic Dismissals